hosu-kim/coolest_folder_synchronizer_ever/README.md

 ## Author
 hosu-kim
 ## Support
-For support, please create an issue in the GitHub repository or contact the author directly.
+For support, please create an issue in the GitHub repository or contact me directly.